Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 Schemes are of finite type over $\mathbb{C}$ throughout this series.

-In this series, a \textit{test configuration} of a polarized scheme $(X, L)$ is a triple $(\mathcal{X}, \mathcal{L}; \tau)$ of the following data. \begin{itemize} \item $\mathcal{X}$ is a scheme endowed with a $\mathbb{C}^\times$-action, a proper flat surjective morphism $\varpi: \mathcal{X} \to \mathbb{C}$ which is $\mathbb{C}^\times$-equivariant with respect to the scaling action on $\mathbb{C}$, and a $\mathbb{C}^\times$-equivariant isomorphism $j_\circ : X \times \mathbb{C}^* \xrightarrow{\sim} \varpi^{-1} (\mathbb{C}^*)$.
+In this series, a \textit{test configuration} of a polarized scheme $(X, L)$ is a triple $(\mathcal{X}, \mathcal{L}; \rho)$ of the following data. \begin{itemize} \item $\mathcal{X}$ is a scheme endowed with a $\mathbb{C}^\times$-action, a proper flat surjective morphism $\varpi: \mathcal{X} \to \mathbb{C}$ which is $\mathbb{C}^\times$-equivariant with respect to the scaling action on $\mathbb{C}$, and a $\mathbb{C}^\times$-equivariant isomorphism $j_\circ : X \times \mathbb{C}^* \xrightarrow{\sim} \varpi^{-1} (\mathbb{C}^*)$.

 \item $\mathcal{L}$ is a $\mathbb{C}^\times$-equivariant relatively ample $\mathbb{Q}$-line bundle on $\mathcal{X}$ satisfying $j_\circ^* \mathcal{L} = p_X^* L$ on $X \times \mathbb{C}^*$.
-We often identify $\mathcal{L}$ with an element of the equivariant cohomology $H^2_{\mathbb{C}^\times} (\mathcal{X}; \mathbb{R})$.
+We often identify $\mathcal{L}$ with an element of the equivariant cohomology $H^2_{\mathbb{C}^\times} (\mathcal{X}, \mathbb{R})$.
 When we emphasize that $\mathcal{L}$ is a $\mathbb{C}^\times$-equivariant class, we write it as $\mathcal{L}_{\mathbb{C}^\times}$.

-\item $\tau$ is a non-negative real number. (scaling parameter) \end{itemize}
+\item $\rho$ is a non-negative real number. (scaling parameter) \end{itemize}

-In the non-archimedean pluripotential theory (cf. \cite{BHJ1, BJ1, BJ2}), a test configuration $(\mathcal{X}, \mathcal{L}; \tau)$ is understood as the rescaled non-archimedean metric $\phi_{(\mathcal{X}, \mathcal{L}), \tau}$ of $\phi_{(\mathcal{X}, \mathcal{L})}$.
-The scaling parameter $\tau$ was veiled in literatures as it can be dismissed thanks to the fact that `classical' invariants for test configuration, such as Donaldson--Futaki invariant and norms, are homogeneous with respect to $\tau$.
-In analytic viewpoint, these `classical' invariants are homogeneous because it is explained as the slope of some functionals \textit{on the space $\mathcal{H} (X, L)$ of K\"ahler potentials}.
-In our study, we are interested in $W$-entropy and its action funtional along geodesic rays.
-The $W$-functinal is defined \textit{on the tangent bundle $T \mathcal{H} (X, L)$ of the space of K\"ahler potentials}, not on $\mathcal{H} (X, L)$.
-This difference yields the non-linearlity of the $\mu$-entropy with respect to $\tau$.
+\begin{rem} In the non-archimedean pluripotential theory (cf. \cite{BHJ1, BJ1, BJ2}), a test configuration $(\mathcal{X}, \mathcal{L}; \rho)$ is understood as the rescaled non-archimedean metric $\phi_{(\mathcal{X}, \mathcal{L}), \rho}$ of $\phi_{(\mathcal{X}, \mathcal{L})}$.
+The scaling parameter $\rho$ was veiled in literatures as it can be dismissed thanks to the fact that `classical' invariants for test configuration, such as $L^p$-norms and Mabuchi invariant (a modification of Donaldson--Futaki invariant in the non-archimedean context), are homogeneous with respect to $\rho$.

+In analytic viewpoint, these `classical' invariants are homogeneous because these express the slope of some functionals \textit{on the space $\mathcal{H} (X, L)$ of K\"ahler potentials}.
+As we see in this article, the $\mu$-entropy $\bm{\mu}^\lambda (\mathcal{X}, \mathcal{L}; \rho)$ for test configurations introduced later can be understood as the limit of the $W$-entropy along geodesic rays.
+The $W$-entropy is defined \textit{on the tangent bundle $T \mathcal{H} (X, L)$ of the space of K\"ahler potentials}, not on $\mathcal{H} (X, L)$.
+This difference from the classical functional yields the non-linearlity on $\rho$ of the $\mu$-entropy of test configurations. \end{rem}

 We denote by $\mathbb{C}_-$ the affine space $\mathbb{C}$ endowed with the reverse scaling $\mathbb{C}^\times$-action: $z.t = t^{-1} z$.
 We can compactify $\mathcal{X}$ by equivariantly gluing $X \times \mathbb{C}_-$ and $\mathcal{X}$ over $X \times \mathbb{C}^*$.
 Similarly we obtain a natural extension $\bar{\mathcal{L}} \to \bar{\mathcal{X}}$ of $\mathcal{L}$.